Wells Fargo Whale Trades Spotted

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Wells Fargo options trades today is 19720.33 with a total volume of 5,964.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Wells Fargo's big money trades within a strike price range of $15.0 to $57.5 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Wells Fargo's whale activity within a strike price range from $40.0 to $55.0 in the last 30 days.

 Wells Fargo Option Volume And Open Interest Over Last 30 Days